Home

 Historical Novels to Delight the Connoisseur

-Scrooge's Ghost of Christmas PresentIt's easy, isn't it?
+Scrooge's Ghost of Christmas Present It's easy, isn't it?
 Just wrap up any historical novel and put it under the tree, right?
 Wrong!

-Armed with more precise information, you have a better chance of choosing a book your giftee is as thrilled with by page 215 as when it's first unwrapped.
+Armed with more precise information, you have a better chance of choosing a book that delights your giftee as much by page 215 as when it's first unwrapped.
 Newly published novels make great gifts.
 But you might also consider sniffing out an obscure, hard-to-find title from a lesser-known author your giftee especially admires, or a rare first-edition copy of an old favorite.
 U.S. readers who lust after some of the fine historical novels published in the U.K. but not (or not yet) in the U.S. would undoubtedly be thrilled to unwrap one of these; many are available by special-order if you plan ahead and allow some extra time (usually not that much, but this type of gift is not for last-minute shoppers).
 If your budget is limited, used bookstores are full of inexpensive treasures that will say to your giftee, "You're the kind of special person who knows the time and thought I invested in finding just the right book for you are more important than how much money I spent."

 Christmas Tree

-If your own bookshelves are overflowing and you need some extra buying power for the holidays, Powell's Books makes it easy for you to sell your excess books to them via their online "Sell Us Your Books" page.
+If your own bookshelves are overflowing and you need some extra buying power for the holidays, Powell's Books makes it easy for you to sell them your excess books via their online "Sell Us Your Books" page.
 Enter the ISBN numbers of the books you want to sell, and they'll let you know instantly online which books they'll buy at what price.
 If you accept their offer, they'll cover shipping costs and pay you either with store credit or in cash via your PayPal account.

 Jump to: